mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 ### Decoding the *OP_REPLY* message

-I am not going to decode all the messages, but we can look at one more.
+I’m not going to decode all message types, but we can look at one more.
 It has the following fields:

 ![OP_REPLY message]({{ "/assets/creating-wireshark-dissectors-3/OP_REPLY-message.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

 We have one new type here: int64.
-We won't touch the *documents* field, as that gets to complicated.
+We won't decode the *documents* field, as that gets too complicated.
 We make the following fields:

 ```lua